Thanks for your interest in working for the Green Tortoise. The following positions that may currently be available:

-In addition to driving the coach you will have numerous other duties, including pre-trip inspection at the terminal, handling of luggage, instructing passengers on Green Tortoise policy, and provisioning and helping with the cookouts.
+In addition to driving the coach you will have numerous other duties, including pre-trip inspection at the terminal, handling of luggage, instructing passengers on Green Tortoise style of travel, provisioning, and helping with the cookouts.

-For example: A three-day Yosemite run, with Eastern Sierra campouts and time to soak in a hot spring pays $317 for a Second, $374 for a Lead, and $416 for an Ultra-Lead.
+For example, a three-day Yosemite run, with Eastern Sierra campouts and time to hike and swim pays $377 plus tips for a Second Driver.
 In the high season we also run two-day Yosemite trips.

-Our brochure describes the longer trips.
-Second driver pay is about $110 per day.
-After experience is gained and you become a lead driver the pay is around $120 to $190 per day.
+On longer trips, which are described on our website, Second Driver pay is about $110 per day.
+After experience is gained and you become a Lead Driver the pay is $120 to $190 per day.
 Tips are also a factor and they can vary greatly based on the trip, the customers, and your performance.
-It is not at all uncommon for driver to earn an extra $30 to $40 each per day.
+It is not at all uncommon for driver to earn an extra $30 to $60 each per day.

 Being a Green Tortoise driver requires a surprising amount of skill and ingenuity.
-With few exceptions, everyone starts out as a Second driver until they have acquired enough experience to lead a trip.
-To receive Lead Driver pay, a driver must have or borrow a tool inventory which would cost about $1000 at Sears.
-Lead Drivers usually do the accounting, check log books of co-drivers, and are responsible for the overall continuity of the trip.
-Ultra-Leads have a more detailed tool inventory and have demonstrated a degree of mechanical expertise.
+With few exceptions, everyone starts out as a Second Driver until they have acquired enough experience to lead a trip.
+To receive Lead Driver pay, a driver must have or borrow a tool inventory that would cost about $1000 at Sears.
+Lead Drivers usually do the accounting, check logbooks of co-drivers, and are responsible for the overall continuity of the trip.

 Sometimes non-mechanic drivers achieve Lead positions simply because they are familiar with a run, have good leadership qualities, and carry the required tools for the job.
 Most mechanical duties are now quite limited with the upgraded fleet providing a more reliable driving experience.